addshore/mediawiki-docker-dev/README.md

     volumes:
       - /etc/resolv.conf:/etc/resolv.conf
 ```
 This will allow DPS to modify your `/etc/resolv.conf` and set itself as your system's primary DNS server.
-No changes to the `/etc/hosts` file are needed in that case.
+No changes to the `/etc/hosts` file are needed in this case.

-## Commands
+### Advanced interactions with the environment

+TBA content

+# TODO fix everything below here

+# This is all still for the "old" setup

 The below commands are shell scripts in the mediawiki-docker-dev directory.